mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 In order to properly address the Radio Unit, the Baseband Unit needs to associate the Radio Unit's MAC address to the L2 switch and respective port where the Radio Unit is connected.
-To realize this device configuration in the Switched Fronthaul network, DHCP can be used to discover the network Topology.
+To realize this device configuration in the Switched Fronthaul network, DHCPv6 can be used to discover the network Topology.

-# Existing DHCP-based Solutions for Topology Discovery {#existing}
+## Existing DHCP-based Solutions for Topology Discovery {#existing}

+This section describes how existing technology can be used for providing topology information.

-## IPv6 Clients using DHCPv6 {#l2discipv6}
+### IPv6 Clients using DHCPv6 {#l2discipv6}

 If the network is fully IPv6 enabled, DHCPv6 {{RFC8415}} can be used for Topology Discovery.
-This solution exploits DHCPv6 Relay Agent support in the server, whilst Lightweight DHCPv6 Relay Agents (LDRA) {{RFC6221}} are implemented in the L2 switches to inform DHCPv6 server about the L2 Topology.
+This solution uses DHCPv6 Relay Agent support in the server, whilst Lightweight DHCPv6 Relay Agents (LDRA) {{RFC6221}} are implemented in the L2 switches to inform DHCPv6 server about the L2 Topology.

-## Clients with Dual Connectivity and 4o6 DHCP support {#l2discipv4}
+### Clients with Dual Connectivity and 4o6 DHCP support {#l2discipv4}

-When the client needs an IPv4 address but is dual connected and can support DHCPv4-over-DHCPv6 {{RFC7341}}, DHCPv6 {{RFC8415}} with a DHCPv4-over-DHCPv6 compliant DHCP server can be used for Topology Discovery whereas DHCP is used still for IP address assignment.
+If the client needs an IPv4 address, is connected to both IPv4 and IPv6 and supports DHCPv4-over-DHCPv6 {{RFC7341}}, DHCPv6 {{RFC8415}} with a DHCPv4-over-DHCPv6 compliant DHCP server
+can be used for Topology Discovery whereas DHCP is used still for IP address assignment.